Child Sex Abuse Statute of Limitations Grades

 Missouri-4-1-300x100

-Most people (including many lawyers) have been under the assumption that Vermont has one of the best SOL laws in the country for CSA claims.
 In 2019, Vermont amended its existing SOL law to make it much easier for child sexual abuse victims file civil lawsuits, even decades after the fact.
 Vermont completely eliminated all SOL time limits for filing civil lawsuits for sexual abuse of a child.
 Vermont also made that new law retroactive by creating a permanent revival period which meant that the SOL was lifted for all previously expired CSA claims.
 These new laws also applied to ALL defendants, both the individual abusers and third parties like churches and schools.

-All of this seems to make Vermont a haven for CSA victims ….
-Right?
-Wrong.
+All this seems to make Vermont a haven for CSA victims …. right?
+Not quite.
 When you actually read the text of the 2019 Vermont statute, it makes it very clear that much like Delaware, third party defendants (schools, churches, etc.) can only be liable in sex abuse lawsuits if they are guilty of “gross negligence.”
-Gross negligence is a exceedingly high standard that would almost be impossible to establish in a sex abuse lawsuit against a third party defendant.
-This means that much like Delaware, Vermont’s highly touted extended SOL law for CSA claims is actually very hollow.
+Gross negligence is a higher standard that would makes it more difficult establish in a sex abuse lawsuit against a third party defendant.
+This means that much like Delaware, Vermont’s highly touted extended SOL law for CSA claims is not as strong as it appears.
 The extended SOL only really gives victims the chance to sue the individual abusers.
+Vermont Sex Abuse Lawsuits

 Missouri-7-300x100

-In 2014, Illinois eliminated any SOL for CSA claims, but it only applied to future claims with no revival or retroactive application.
-For abuse occurring after 2010, the SOL is the age of majority plus 20 years (so 38th birthday).
-Abuse after 2003 is a age of majority plus 10 years.
 To its credit, back in 2009 Illinois did attempt to create revival window for expired claims.
 However, the Illinois Supreme Court ruled that this law was unconstitutional.
 Doe A. v.
 Diocese of Dallas, 917 N.E.2d 475, 486 (Ill.
 2009) (finding that “once a claim is time-barred, it cannot be revived through subsequent legislative action without offending the due process protections of our state’s constitution.”).
 Illinois Sex Abuse Lawsuits

 Missouri-6-300x100